 The Procedure of Getting Dental Bridge: Step by Step

-Having your dental bridge applies requires at minimum 2 visits.
-There are few steps needed to restore your smile:
+Having your dental bridge applies requires a minimum of 2 visits.
+There are a few steps needed to restore your smile:

 Step 1.
 Examination

 At first visit, the dentist will examine your teeth and mouth.
 Depending on the problem you have, the dentist will offer you an individual treatment plan, if needed, and the type of dental bridge more suitable for your situation.